jedfarm/zipgrade/README.md

 ## How to use:

-In Excel, go to VIEW/Macros and select the one needed.
+With the file of interest already opened in Excel, go to VIEW/Macros and select the one needed.

 ## Once using it, how to avoid entering the instructor's email address repeatedly: